lmelard/cub3d/README.md

 # Project Overview

-Cub3D is a homage to the 90's first-person shooter games, particularly inspired by the iconic "Wolfenstein 3D."
+Cub3D is a tribute to the iconic 90's first-person shooter game "Wolfenstein 3D."
 This project is not just about gaming nostalgia but also an exploration into the world of ray-casting technology.
-Experience a dynamic view within a maze, where you navigate to find your way out, mimicking the classic FPS gameplay.

 # 🧱 Building and Running the Game

 ## Requirements: